AutoGain: Gain Function Adaptation with Submovement Efficiency Optimization

 \subsubsection{Error Rates}

-The mean error rate was 9.3\% ($\sigma$ 2.2) for \refpart\ and 9.3\% ($\sigma$ 2.8) for \golfpart.
-We attribute that overall high error rate to the higher number of small targets generated by the target randomization scheme (Figure~\ref{fig:randomize}), as has been reported in previous studies \cite{wobbrock2008error,zhai2004speed}.
-We found no significant effect of \emph{gain condition} (F(1,9)=0.001, p=0.984) or \emph{block} (F(1,9)=1.261, p=0.29) on error rate.
+The mean error rate was 9.3\% ($\sigma$=2.2) for \refpart\ and 9.3\% ($\sigma$=2.8) for \golfpart.
+We attribute that overall high error rate to the higher number of small targets generated by the target randomization scheme, as has been reported in previous studies \cite{wobbrock2008error,zhai2004speed}.
+We found no significant effect of \emph{gain condition} (F(1,9)=0.001, p=0.984) and \emph{block} (F(1,9)=1.261, p=0.29) on error rate.
 We also found no interaction effect between \emph{block} and \emph{gain condition} on error rate (F(9,81)=1.02, p=0.432).
-We conclude that the participants maintained comparable accuracy throughout the blocks.
+We conclude that the participants maintained comparable accuracy throughout the experiment.